There are some questions that send an icy chill down anyone’s spine.

 We’ve all tried to set goals before, and — perhaps more importantly — we’ve all failed to follow through on some of those goals, too.
 One reason for this is not setting your goals in a realistic way.
 Luckily, there’s a time-tested framework to do exactly that: SMART.

-Here’s how this particular methodology can help you pick goals which you’ll actually reach:
+Here’s how this particular methodology can help you pick goals that you’ll actually reach:

 Specific: You need to know exactly which area you’d like to improve upon.